 When to go: Spring and Autumn are great times to visit, as temperatures are generally comfortable for being outdoors.
 Summer is also good, but it can be hot and humid, and thus uncomfortable to be outside for longer periods.
 Exceptions to this are the higher elevations of western Maryland and the Atlantic coast (where sea breezes and the beach are always close at hand to cool off).
 Finally, Christmastime can also be very beautiful, with many towns and cities putting on large light displays.
 Some also offer evenings of “midnight madness”, when local shops and art galleries stay open late, and craft stands, refreshments and entertainment are often available.

 Maryland is a great destination all on its own, but it’s also easily combined with a visit to its neighbors.
-Washington, DC is an obvious choice, but anywhere in the northeast or mid-Atlantic is also possible.
-Contact me today to start planning your vacation to “America in Miniature”!
+Washington, DC is an obvious (and terrific) choice, but anywhere in the northeast or mid-Atlantic is also possible!